ratibor78/geostat/README.md

 ### Installation
 Using install.sh script:
 1) Clone the repository.
-2) CD into dir and run 'install.sh', it will ask you to set a properly settings.ini parameters, like Nginx access.log path, and InfluxDB settings.
+2) CD into dir and run **install.sh**, it will ask you to set a properly settings.ini parameters, like Nginx **access.log** path, and InfluxDB settings.
-3) After script will finished you only need to start SystemD service with 'systemctl start geostat.service'.
+3) After script will finished you only need to start SystemD service with **systemctl start geostat.service**.

 Manually:
 1) Clone the repository.